Our team is available to you anytime for questions or concerns you may have after your non-scalpel vasectomy procedure at our Irish vasectomy clinics.

 Even if you feel OK to walk around the very best thing for your speedy return to your regular routine is to rest and maximize the rate of healing.

-When pain and tenderness are minimal, you may return to your usual activity but on the first day back start off at ½ your usual workout.
+- For the first week, continue to avoid any exertion, exercise, extensive walking, climbing, jogging, cycling or sport.
+In general, avoid lifting more than 7 kg (including babies or children) in the first week.
+After one week, when pain and tenderness are minimal, you may return to your usual activity but on the first day back start off at 1/2 your usual workout.

 Post-Vasectomy Semen Testing